Description

 A review committee will be formed of good standing ISBS members.
 The VP for Research and Projects will be responsible for forming the review committee.
 Up to two highest ranked proposals will be funded.
 Applications will be evaluated based on the following criteria:

-- Suitability of the supervisor and host institution
+- Suitability of the supervisor for the research area

 How to Apply

-Applications should be submitted to the VP of Research and Projects, Dr Tim Exell (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) via email by 26th April 2019.
+Applications should be submitted to the VP of Research and Projects via email by 15th April.
 Announcement of successful applicants will be made at the annual ISBS conference and also via the ISBS website and newsletter.

 Successful Grant Applications